Common Misconceptions Regarding Wedding Videography

 Most wedding couples only find it a necessity to hire a wedding photographer, because it's the norm.
 While photography does capture great moments in time, and a great photographer captures meaning in many photos.
 The entire motion is not there, and that's only because of the fact that photography is not 24 photos being taken per second and recorded with audio.
 Your beautiful vows, the moment he saw you coming down the aisle and wiped away his tears, and your father's speech that made you bawl your eyes out.
 This is where videography truly shines, in the story.
 If you're a sentimental person like me, you really appreciate holding onto a memento that brings back all of these true, raw feelings.

-While some of our couples opt for receiving the raw footage, it is not completely necessary.
-For our top-tier packages we compile the raw footage into something called a Ceremony & Speech Edit, which is your full Ceremony & Speeches edited into a 45 minute – 1 1/2 hour long video that you can click to play and watch.
-This is nice because all of the work is done for you and you do not have to click through the different camera angles.
-However, if you are keen on receiving the full raw footage on a 1 TB hard drive,
+While all of our couples receive the raw footage, it is not often included by videographers.
+For our top-tier packages we compile the raw footage into something called a Ceremony & Speech Edit, which is your full Ceremony & Speeches edited into a 45 minute - 1 1/2 hour long video that you can click to play and watch.
+This is nice because all of the work is done for you and you do not have to click through the different camera angles to see an individual moment.

 Myth #3: Two videographers is absolutely necessary